gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She brushed the coffee thimble back and forth across her cheek.
 "Oh, I have some ideas, but the most important thing now is what *you* think should happen.
 Here, close your eyes for a moment.
 Now breathe slowly.
 Remember your exercises.
-Slowly, calmly...
+Slowly, calmly…  That's right.
 That's right.
-That's right.
-Calmly...
-Listen to my voice.
+Calmly…  Listen to my voice.
 There is nothing but my voice.
 Now, bring Sehdie into your mind.
 You can see her face---she looks just like you did.
 You can hear her speak---she sounds just like you did.
 You are practically the same person.
 You